doyensec/inql/README.md

 - Queries, mutations, subscriptions
 - Its fields and arguments
-- Objects and custom objects types
+- Objects and custom object types

-InQL can inspect the introspection query results and generate clean documentation in different formats, such as HTML and JSON schema.
+InQL can inspect the introspection query results and generate clean documentation in different formats such as HTML and JSON schema.
 InQL is also able to generate templates (with optional placeholders) for all known basic data types.

 For all supported options, check the command line help: